Does your office at home or work feel cramped? Is it impossible to find anything?

 Most office spaces have areas you can’t or don’t use.
 Corners, for example, frequently pose a challenge.
-But with some savvy maneuvering, you can make the most of those spaces.
+But with some savvy maneuvering, you can make the most of those spaces by clearing some room on your desk and installing a TV mount for your monitor or TV.
 Instead of leaving them empty, think of creative ways you can use them.
 As Decoist writes:

 “Regardless of your needs, turning towards the corners is a smart way to solve your space conundrum in the home office.
 Corner shelving is easy to incorporate, and you can even custom craft wall-mounted cabinets that take up zero foot space.
 Open floating shelves in the corner can also help in decorating the home office while giving it a more open, airy appeal.”

 If you don’t want to store things in the corner, these spaces also make a good place for a lamp and your office reading chair.